bytescale/bytescale-upload-widget/README.md

 ## 🚀 Working Example — Copy, Paste & Run:

-[Upload.io](https://upload.io) is a file upload & file transformation platform, designed for web apps.
+This example provides a file & image uploader widget, with a JavaScript callback for your uploaded file URLs.

-This example includes a JavaScript callback for your uploaded file URLs — hosted on [Upload.io](https://upload.io).
+Files are hosted on [Upload.io](https://upload.io): a file upload & file transformation platform, designed for web apps.

 Give it a try!